amaiya/onprem/README.md

 structured_output = llm.pydantic_prompt('He was going 35 mph.', pydantic_model=MeasuredQuantity)
 print(structured_output.value) # 35
 print(structured_output.unit)  # mph

+# Safely launch a sandboxed AI agent
+from onprem.piplelines import AgentExecutor executor = AgentExecutor(model='openai/gpt-5-mini', sandbox=True)
+result = executor.run("""
+Search this directory for all .md files and:
+1. Extract all headings (# ## ###)
+2. Count total words in each file
+3. Create an index file 'documentation_index.md' with:
+   - List of all markdown files
+   - Word count for each
+   - Main topics covered (from headings)
+""")
 ```

 Many LLM backends are supported (e.g.,